aws-samples/serverless-patterns/appsync-events-lambda-cdk/README.md

-# AWS AppSync Events with AWS Lambda
+# AppSync Events — In-Flight Event Interception with AWS Lambda

-This pattern deploys an AWS AppSync Events API for real-time WebSocket pub/sub with an AWS Lambda event handler.
+This pattern deploys an AWS AppSync Events API with a **Direct Lambda OnPublish interceptor** — a Lambda function that intercepts, validates, and enriches events in-flight before they reach subscribers.
+Unlike the existing `appsync-events-bedrock-cdk` and `appsync-events-lambda-agentcore-cdk` patterns (which use Lambda as a *publisher*), this pattern uses Lambda as a real-time event *processor* wired directly into the AppSync channel namespace.

+Use cases: payload validation, PII redaction, event enrichment with external data, rate limiting per publisher, and schema enforcement before delivery.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-events-lambda-cdk